vusumuzi/Data-Representation-and-Querying-Project-2015/README.md

 ### About the DataSet

 This dataset was received in Comma Separated Values (CSV) format, and was download  from https://data.gov.ie/dataset/secondary-school-locations.
 The CSV file contains 18 rows, the first being a header row with the names of each field.
-There are ten values which are as follows:
+There are twenty values which are as follows:

 Field| Value
 -------|-----